sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2019-07-17-welcome-to-sgn.md

 #### We Have A New Logo!

 New beginnings beget new changes.
 We are debuting a refreshed brand logo that aims to reflect what the network will represent in the years to come.
 What does the refreshed Singapore Global Network logo represent?
-What the video to find out.
+Watch the video to find out.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3m3_lvN3nJ8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>